criamond/comission/README.md

     ```

    Replace `path/to/transactions.csv` with the path to your CSV file.
-   test.csv is a default file with transactions
+   test.csv is a default file with transactions for docker.

-4. View the calculated commission fees displayed in the console.
+3. View the calculated commission fees displayed in the console.
+   Commissions based on currencies rate on date of transaction

 ## Configuration